Mido8686/Pocoyo-Encyclopedia/README.md

 ## Structure
 All pages are stored as `.md` files inside this repository.
-You can browse them directly through folders such as:
+You can browse them directly through folders.

-- `characters/`

 ---